SheptheSheep1/dotfiles/README.md

 ## Problems w/ current setup
 - Kernel panic/crashing randomly (not present in lts kernel as far as I can tell)
     - To try: use linux-lts Problem: worse performance, especially graphics on the current lts version, best performance on linux-zen
+- After running variations of this setup for a while, I foudn this problem was not necessarily a kernel panic or random crashes, I did not have enough swap (swap on zram, in my case), so the solution was to increase the zram swap size or just make a big swapfile
 - intermittent wifi issues (wifi chip: Intel AX201 linux-driver: iwlwifi)
     - To try: iwlwifi-next drivers for kernel from AUR
 ## Power Management